lockstockandbarrel/earth/docs/index.md

       unsigned values 129 to 256 (aka. integer byte values -128 to -1)
       is undefined.

-Note in a related manner that the “A” file descriptor produces a binary transfer of bytes for integers and reals and everything else until Unicode was introduced.
-UCS-4-kind characters are converted to and from UTF-8 when using external files open with ENCODING=‘utf-8’, which breaks with the use of the “A” format field descriptor to transfer data of all types byte-by-byte to formatted files.
+  Note in a related manner that the "A" file descriptor produces a binary transfer of bytes for integers and reals and everything else until Unicode was introduced.
+UCS-4-kind characters are converted to and from UTF-8 when using external files open with ENCODING='utf-8', which breaks with the use of the "A" format field descriptor to transfer data of all types byte-by-byte to formatted files.

   The second paragraph quoted from the standard above state you can write ASCII bytes into a ISO 10646 variable, but it is perhaps unclear whether that would be a byte-per-byte transfer or whether only the 128 ASCII characters would be allowed or whether it might treat the data as UTF-8 and encode it into UCS4.
 In all compilers I have tried the ASCII writes into a UCS4 variable fail accept for ADE values from 0 o 128.

   So basically with Unicode support added you cannot do much new that is useful with internal I/O accept read and write UCS-4 values in and out of UCS-4 internal files.
 This allows for common operations like converting strings to numeric variables but provides no functionality that is aware of UTF-8 encoded streams of bytes.

-- \[\[Unicode\|TOP\]\]
-- \[\[lesson5_ucs4\|NEXT\]\]
-- \[\[lesson3_ucs4\|PREVIOUS\]\]
+<a hame="lesson5_ucs4"></a>
 #### Introduction to Fortran Unicode support
 ### Lesson V: processing Unicode file names on OPEN() statements

 If your OS supports utf-8 as the default encoding it is likely you will at some point encounter a filename containing multi-byte Unicode characters.

-The definition of the OPEN() statement specifies that the filename expression is a “scalar-default-char-expr”.
+The definition of the OPEN() statement specifies that the filename expression is a "scalar-default-char-expr".
 But it also states

     A file may have a name; a file that has a name is called a named file.
 The name of a named file is represented by a character